Gustavus Cheyney Doane: Inventor

 In the later years of his life, Doane attempted to generate widespread support within the U.S. Army for his invention, the self-named Doane Centennial Tent.
 Doane was granted the patent for the Centennial Tent on May 6, 1879.
 He described his invention as "a new and Improved Army-Tent," While Doane attempted to receive endorsements from several branches of the Army, (including the infantry, cavalry and artillery) his efforts proved to be ultimately unsuccessful, as his tent design was never widely adopted within the United States Army.
 In a letter dated February 5, 1891, a First Lieutenant from the 3rd Artillery writes to Doane saying that the majority of his officers do not "entertain a preference " in regards to the use of one tent over another.
 The ambivalence and lack of tent preference expressed in this letter seems to be the common response to Doane's efforts to establish the Doane Centennial Tent as the foremost tent used by the U.S. Army during the latter half of the 19th century.
 His invention was never widely adopted.

 Yellowstone Superintendency campaign and death

 Throughout 1890 and 1891, Doane, while assigned to the Presidio in San Francisco and at Fort Bowie, Arizona Territory, made extensive personal and written appeals to U.S. Army and Montana authorities for him to be given the Superintendency of Yellowstone National Park.
 The U.S. Army never supported him in this endeavor, to his deep disappointment.

 In February 1892, Doane returned to Bozeman, Montana, on six months medical leave awaiting his official retirement from the U.S. Army.
 He fell ill during an influenza epidemic in April and eventually died in his sleep from heart failure on May 5, 1892, in his Bozeman home.
 He was buried in Sunset Hills Cemetery in downtown Bozeman.
 He was mourned by hundreds of Gallatin Valley citizens who knew him as the explorer who discovered Yellowstone.
-He was survived by his second wife Mary who lived as a widow in Bozeman until her death in June 1952.